 The larger part of the chopstick must be held at the place where your index finger and your thumb get together.
 The middle of the chopstick will be supported by the extremity of your ring finger.
 This is very important to have the chopsticks in the right position.

 Once you get the bottom chopstick in place, you can move to the next step.
 This is where things become a little complicated.
 To make it simple, you must hold the top chopstick like you were holding a pencil.
-You will have to use three fingers again, but this time you will use the thumb, the index finger and the middle finger.
-Always keep your thumb straight because if you bend it, you will lose strength to keep the bottom chopstick in place.
+You will have to use three fingers again, but this time you will use the thumb, the index finger, and the middle finger.
+Always keep your thumb straight because if you bend it, you will lose the strength to keep the bottom chopstick in place.
 Take a look at the picture below to have a clearer idea.

 To help you master a little more the use of chopsticks for your next trip to Japan, you can take a look at the picture below.
 I highlighted the points where you feel some pressure while holding the chopsticks.
 This should help you place them easier in your hand.
 Notice that almost every finger is used to hold the chopsticks.
 The only one that doesn’t play a huge role is the little finger.

 In the beginning, it’s normal to make mistakes trying to hold chopsticks, after all, nobody was born knowing how to use them.
-Don’t put too much pressure on you if you don’t manage to get that right on your first try.
+Don’t put too much pressure on yourself if you don’t manage to get that right on your first try.
 After all, the Japanese are very kind people, and they certainly understand that tourists aren’t masters in holding chopsticks.

 However, the technique is one thing, but the chopsticks’ etiquette is a different story.